 Symptoms such as cough, sore throat, earache and fever don't always mean that you have a bacterial infection.
 While some people with these symptoms will need antibiotics, most people won’t because the infection can be caused by viruses.
 In those cases, the infection will get better without antibiotics.

-Use antibiotics only when prescribed by a doctor
+Only use antibiotics when prescribed by a doctor

-Your doctor will assess your condition and use their clinical judgment to prescribe a particular antibiotic if they think it is required.
-Before doing so, they will take into consideration factors such as your symptoms, exposure to infection and test results.
+Your doctor will assess your condition and use their clinical judgment to prescribe a particular antibiotic if they think it is needed.
+Before prescribing, they will consider your symptoms, exposure to infection and test results, other medicines you are taking and any allergies you may have.

 Never share antibiotics with others